 Can you explain your background?

 I come with a very diverse background.
-I took up science as a major in my 12th grade and then graduated with a professional degree in Merchandising and Retail Management.
+At the very beginning, I took up science as a major in my 12th grade and then graduated with a professional degree in Merchandising and Retail Management.
 During the final year of my bachelor’s, I discovered my interest in marketing and chose to make a career out of that.
-It has been a complete roller coaster with blind turns at all stages.
-And now I am here doing my best to make a difference.
+Actually, it has been a complete roller coaster with blind turns at all stages.
+Presently, I am here doing my best to make a difference.

-I have a master degree in Marketing and Communication that I obtained at the IAE of Lille.
-I worked for Orange, as trainee for a year.
+I have started my journey in the marketing world with a master degree in Marketing and Communication that I obtained at the IAE of Lille.
+At first, I worked for Orange, as trainee for a year.
 Then, I joined the Home Improvement Company, Kingfisher where I worked as Brand Manager during 3 years before joining Ciel & Terre in June 2020 as Head of Marketing and Communication.

-II’ve obtained an Engineering Diploma in Chemistry and carried out my last internship in a small company processing polymer, in which I’ve been then hired for one year.
-I then applied spontaneously to Ciel & Terre in 2009 with the desire to work for the environment.
-I joined the design office as Project Manager to set up rooftop solar power plant projects in France.
+Firstly, I’ve obtained an Engineering Diploma in Chemistry and carried out my last internship in a small company processing polymer, in which I’ve been then hired for one year.
+Then, I applied spontaneously to Ciel & Terre in 2009 with the desire to work for the environment.
+As first role, I joined the design office as Project Manager to set up rooftop solar power plant projects in France.

-Two years later, C&T switched to floating solar energy, and I then also switched to other missions and occupied different positions over the years, from coordinating project and R&D teams to prioritising studies, to quality management, then recruitment, then setting up various tools and models, drawing up standard contracts… My objective has always been to balance the internal structuring issues of a growing and internationalising company with my ability to lead projects from scratch when the challenge arises.
+Two years later, C&T switched to floating solar energy, therefore I also switched to other missions and occupied different positions over the years, from coordinating project and R&D teams to prioritising studies, to quality management.
+I also managed the recruitment for a time, then setting up various tools and models, drawing up standard contracts… My objective has always been to balance the internal structuring issues of a growing and internationalising company with my ability to lead projects from scratch when the challenge arises.

-What is your job within Ciel & Terre?
+Could you please explain your current job within Ciel & Terre?

 I work for the Marketing & Communications department and my major role is to propagate the concept of floating solar.

 I’m Head of Corporate Marketing and Communication for and I manage a great team of 3 persons.
 My work is quite diversified and that’s what I like.
-I’m never bored as the scope of topics is quite wide: web, digital, print, events etc. Every day is different!
-What is extremely motivating about working at C&T is that you can fulfil your ideas and take charge of your projects.
+For instance, I take care of web, digital, print, events etc. For this reason, I’m never bored as the scope of topics is quite wide.
+Every day is different!
+Actually, what is extremely motivating about working at C&T is that you can fulfil your ideas and take charge of your projects.
 The company is very open to new ideas and encourage innovation and creation.

-Today, my main mission is to be Contract Manager, to deal with the legal and contractual aspects of C&T’s activities in Europe, and for the subsidiaries from time to time, my job being to protect C&T’s interests by identifying the risks and opportunities of a contract.
+Today, my main mission is to be Contract Manager.
+In brief, my role consists in dealing with the legal and contractual aspects of Ciel & Terre’s activities in Europe, and for the subsidiaries from time to time.
+Likewise, my job implies to protect Ciel & Terre’s interests by identifying the risks and opportunities of a contract.
 I’m also involved in the good reporting and consolidation of data, to get global vision of resources and projects, in order to facilitate strategic management at the C&T group level.

 How do you contribute at your scale to make the world a bit more sustainable and/or how would you like to?